Mo. ° / °

 Professional Courses

-The Professional track allows students to customize a clinical learning plan with structured learning experiences to develop additional medical knowledge and skills.
+The Professional concentration allows students to customize a clinical learning plan with structured learning experiences to develop additional medical knowledge and skills.
 The Learning Plan proposal defines the goals and outcomes the learner will achieve by the end of the four-course sequence.
 The practicum courses provide a blank canvas that allows the student to tailor the Learning Plan to their area of interests.
 Patient contact hours are not required.

 DMSC 8400 - Professional Practicum 1